 Is St Paul’s Cathedral open to the public?

 The church serves an array of community.
-Christian Worship, Christian teaching and Christian mission are the main activities run by this church.
+Christian worship, Christian teaching, and Christian mission are the main activities run by the St Pauls Cathedral church.
 However, the church is open to the public.
-For time and opening hours of the services, please check the below same page.
+For time and opening hours of the services, please check the below page.

-St Paul’s Cathedral opens every day for prayers pattern as well as worship.each and every hour the doors to the people and worshippers to take a part of worship with the music.
+St Paul’s Cathedral opens every day for prayer pattern and worship.
+Every hour, the doors to the people and worshippers to take a part of worship with the music.
 No matter if you worship or pray in English or own language.
 Apart from locals, every day many individuals, tourists, choirs from all over the world coming to visit around the world.